Taskeract Taskeract

 • If the branch has already been merged, the remote branch is automatically cleaned up.

-Deletion is never blocked — warnings are informational so you can make an informed choice.
-When you confirm, the session is soft-deleted: its worktree and local branch are removed, and the session record is preserved so it can be restored later.
+Deletion is never blocked - warnings are informational so you can make an informed choice.
+When you confirm, the session is soft-deleted: its workspace and local branch are removed, and the session record is preserved so it can be restored later.

 Restoring Sessions